 6.5.3.4 1 Use of a RACI Matrix for a Cross-Discipline Process

-Use of a RACI Matrix for a Cross-Discipline Process / City of Seattle DOT
+Use of a RACI Matrix for a Cross-Discipline Process / Seattle DOT

 The City of Seattle has a Sidewalk Safety Repair Program to oversee the maintenance of the City’s many sidewalks and curbs to keep them safe and accessible.
 The Program includes a process for monitoring sidewalk conditions, investigating complaints of unsafe or inaccessible sidewalks, determining repair responsibility (e.g.., adjacent property owner, City, or other utility), using existing conditions to proactively mitigate conditions (beveling and asphalt shimming), and permanently repairing sidewalks that are the City’s responsibility.
 Repairs are leveraged with other capital projects as much as possible, so coordination with other Divisions is vital to the effectiveness of the program.